Jaga Jazzist

 Lars Horntveth debuted solo with the jazztronica experiment Pooka (2004).

 The first Jaga Jazzist album in five years, One-Armed Bandit (2010 - december 2008), was their least "jazz" and most "rock".
-It often sounded like a return to prog-rock of the 1970s, replete with suspense and melodrama.
+It often sounded like a return to prog-rock of the 1970s, replete with suspense and melodrama, but also sabotaged by bombast.

 Shining's Blackjazz (The End, 2010) featured Munkeby (vocals, guitars, saxophone), Lofthus (drums), Kreken (bass), Moen (electronics), Hermansen (guitars) and vocalist Gentle Kjellson.
 By now the sound had mutated into the sort of pummeling atonal prog-spazz-metal preached by the likes of John Zorn's Naked City coupled with the anarchic free-jazz aesthetic of Borbetomagus (The Madness and the Damage Done, Healter Skelter).
 As usual, grand ideas coexist and share the stage with childish filler and second-rate music (like the nine-minute cover of King Crimson's 21st Century Schizoid Man sung by Enslaved's vocalist Grutle Kjellson).
 This is true also of the lengthy pieces, Blackjazz Deathtrance and Exit Sun, that could have been trimmed down a bit for maximum effect.